Complex path simulations of geometrically frustrated ladders: Microscopic model and phase diagram

-{\it Microscopic model and phase diagram -- } As a concrete lattice model for testing the applicability of the CPI in the context of geometrically frustrated many-body quantum systems, we consider a bosonic lattice model defined on a triangular chain with $L$ sites, see \cref{subfig:phase_diag}.
+As a concrete lattice model for testing the applicability of the CPI in the context of geometrically frustrated many-body quantum systems, we consider a bosonic lattice model defined on a triangular chain with $L$ sites; see \cref{subfig:phase_diag}.
 The dynamics is governed by the Hamiltonian,

 Here, the complex scalar field operators, $\psi_r$, reside on lattice sites, $r$.
 We employ linear indexing of sites along an effective one-dimensional chain that alternates between the upper and lower legs of the ladder.
 The canonical momenta, $\Pi_r$, follows the standard commutation relations $\qty[\psi_r,\Pi_{r'}]=i\delta_{r,r'}$.
-Complement relations apply to their complex counterparts, $\psi^*$ and $\Pi^*$.
+Complementary relations apply to their complex counterparts, $\psi^*$ and $\Pi^*$.
 Hamiltonian terms in the first line correspond to the quadratic (``free") part, comprising nearest-neighbor hoppings with amplitude $t$ and a mass term of magnitude $m^2$.
-The second line includes onsite quartic repulsive interactions of strength $U$, and a chemical potential term.
+The second line includes on-site quartic repulsive interactions of strength $U$ and a chemical potential term.
 The Hamiltonian admits a global $U(1)$ symmetry corresponding to particle number conservation, as defined by the boson charge operator, $Q=\sum_r \qty(\psi_r\Pi_r^*-\psi_r^*\Pi_r)$.
-For non-vanishing $\mu$, particle-hole symmetry, $\psi\to\psi^*$, is broken, which potentially induces a finite particle density, $\expval{Q}\ne 0$.
+For nonvanishing $\mu$, particle-hole symmetry, $\psi\to\psi^*$, is broken, which potentially induces a finite particle density, $\expval{Q}\ne 0$.

-Making contact with physical systems, we note that our model serves as a low energy effective description of various condensed matter systems with a conserved $U(1)$ charge and broken particle-hole symmetry, see Ref.~\cite{sachdev_2011}.
+Making contact with physical systems, we note that our model serves as a low energy effective description of various condensed matter systems with a conserved $U(1)$ charge and broken particle-hole symmetry; see Ref.~\cite{sachdev_2011}.
 Two concrete examples are lattice bosons detuned from integer filling and easy plane (XY)~magnets in an external magnetic field perpendicular to the magnetization axis.
 Our primary interest will be in cases where the hopping amplitude is negative, i.e., $t<0$.
-On non-bipartite lattices, this choice leads to geometric frustration akin to antiferromagnetic interactions in lattice spin models.
+On nonbipartite lattices, this choice leads to geometric frustration akin to antiferromagnetic interactions in lattice spin models.
 By contrast, the more standard case, $t>0$, can be interpreted as ferromagnetic interactions and is commonly used in lattice regularizations of continuum quantum field theories \cite{Kogut:1979wt}.